The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Geometric Framework

-\textbf{Condensation as Metric Contraction} We formalize abstraction through a geometric operation that actively contracts the metric over selected subsets of the manifold.
+\textbf{Metric Contraction via Quotienting} In our geometric framework, the gap left by the non-constructive Urysohn's Lemma is closed by \emph{quotienting} \cite{burago2001course}: an explicit operation that \emph{creates} separated supports by contracting validated recurrent structure into single tokens.
+Rather than treating $f$ as the primitive, we treat the formation of the closed sets to be separated as the primitive and implement it geometrically via a controlled metric contraction on selected subsets of the manifold (e.g., Equiangular Tight Frame \cite{papyan2020prevalence}).

 \begin{definition}[Metric Contraction Operator] Let $U \subset \mathcal{M}$ denote a subset of the temporal manifold corresponding to a validated structure (e.g., a recurrent or causally closed trajectory segment).
-A \textbf{Condensation Operator} $\Psi$ induces a modified metric $\Psi(g)$ such that, for all $x,y \in U$, $d_{\Psi(g)}(x,y) \to 0$.
-Topologically, $\Psi$ defines a \textbf{quotient map} $q : \mathcal{M} \rightarrow \mathcal{M}/\!\sim$, where all points in $U$ are identified with a single equivalence class $p^\ast$.
+A \textbf{condensation operator} $\Psi$ induces a modified metric $\Psi(g)$ such that, for all $x,y \in U$, $d_{\Psi(g)}(x,y) \to 0$.
+Topologically, $\Psi$ defines a \textbf{quotient map} or a \textbf{condensation operator} $q : \mathcal{M} \rightarrow \mathcal{M}/\!\sim$, where all points in $U$ are identified with a single equivalence class $p^\ast$.
 We refer to $p^\ast$ as a \emph{token}. \end{definition}

-\textbf{Visualizing the Transformation (Metric Collapse)} Importantly, condensation is not a projection that discards information \cite{munkres2000topology}.
-Instead, it identifies a region of the manifold whose internal distinctions are no longer relevant for downstream inference, collapsing that region into a single point while preserving its relations to the remainder of the space.
-Fig. \ref{fig:urysohn_collapse}) illustrates how the \textbf{Search Phase} (Left) operates on a tangled manifold (High VC Dimension required), while the \textbf{Condensation Phase} (Right) operates on the quotient manifold (Low VC Dimension required).
+\textbf{Toy Example.} Consider a trajectory $\gamma$ of $L=6$ token-level hidden states encoding the phrase ``the cat sat on the mat.''
+Before condensation, each token occupies a distinct point on $\mathcal{M}_0$; the geodesic distance from the first to the last is $d_g \propto L$, and covering the trajectory requires $N(\epsilon) = O(L/\epsilon)$ balls.
+Now suppose the system has validated this trajectory as a self-consistent recurrent structure (a closed cycle $\beta_1$).
+The condensation operator $\Psi$ collapses all six points into a single equivalence class $p^\ast$ (a token) in the quotient $\mathcal{M}_1 = \mathcal{M}_0/{\sim}$.
+In $\mathcal{M}_1$, the internal diameter of that region is exactly zero and the covering number is 1, while distances to \emph{other} tokens are preserved.

+\textbf{The Dual View: Topology and Metric as One Operation.} The condensation operator $\Psi$ admits two complementary descriptions that are formally equivalent.
+In the \emph{topological} view, a validated recurrent trajectory, a closed 1-cycle $\beta_1$ in the representation, is collapsed into a connected component $\beta_0$: homological dimension decreases by one.
+In the \emph{metric} view, the internal geodesic diameter of the trajectory collapses from $O(L)$ to zero, and the covering number for that region drops from $O(L/\epsilon)$ to $1$.
+These are the same operation seen through different lenses: the quotient map $q$ simultaneously kills a cycle (changing topology) and contracts the metric (shrinking diameter).